A Farmgirl's Kitchen®

 Donut Dough

 • In a large mixing bowl of a stand mixer dissolve the yeast in the warm water.
-Add the warm milk, sugar and eggs.
+Dissolve the yeast in lukewarm water, add the sugar, warm milk and eggs.
 Add the dough hook attachment, and stir in the flour and salt.
 Scrape the bottom and sides of the bowl occasionally with a rubber spatula.

 • Cut the butter into small pieces and incorporate into the dough.
 Scrape the bowl a few times.
 Beat the dough until it becomes smooth, about 5-7 minutes.